 Highway 30 is the major state highway in the Northeast.
 The highway is in good repair.
 On weekends and holidays, traffic volumes increase, becoming particularly gridlocked as vehicles reduce speeds and enter the Astoria city limits.
-Traffic volumes during these times also increase queue lengths for drivers waiting to access or cross Highway 30.
-While highway approaches are minimized by the Oregon Department of Transportation, additional residential development on the north and south sides of Highway 30 are collected via local roads to limited access points with the intersection of the highway.
-During peak traffic hours, the increased local traffic may have difficulty accessing or exiting the highway.
-As noted on Table 1, below, traffic on U.S. Highway 30 had been increasing prior to the start of the pandemic lockdowns in March 2020.
-While traffic volumes dropped in 2020, it is anticipated that those volumes will again continue to rise beginning in 2021 and through the 20-year planning horizon.
+Traffic volumes during these times also increase queue lengths for drivers waiting to access or cross Highway 30. and uncongested most of the way.
 Highway approaches, however, increase every year and could cause problems in the future if not adequately controlled.
+The turning lanes that were installed about 5-6 years ago are helpful, but overpasses may be needed at the crossroads in the future.